What is Media Bias/Fact check?

 What is the difference between the bias rating arrow and the voting poll?

 The bias rating arrow found on top of source pages is determined by MBFC researchers using our methodology.
 This is the official bias rating that we endorse.
 The voting poll serves two purposes.
-First, it is a way for people to interact with the website and to voice their opinion.
+First, it is a way for people to interact with the website and voice their opinion.
 Second, it gives the reader more information.
 They can compare our rating to the public’s opinion to see if there is a significant difference or not.
 To be clear, the voting poll does not impact the bias rating arrow.

 I’ve seen negative articles written about MBFC.
 Why is that?